teleplayer123/teleplayer123/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on networking with remote machines and expanding my knowledge of WiFi6E protocols.
-- 🌱 I’m currently learning cryptography and more adavnced methods to improve my python skills.
+- 🌱 I’m currently learning cryptography and how to use CUDA to optimize python programming.
-- 🤔 I’m looking for opportunities to furthur my knowledge of Enterprise AP configuration and CLI.
 - 📫 How to reach me: Please reach out to me on my Linkedin page https://www.linkedin.com/in/cole-sashkin-44663456/, or create an issue on this repository.
 - ⚡ Fun fact: The "tele" in my username "teleplayer123" is short for "Telecaster".
 I have played guitar since I was 12 years old.